discontented/github-notes/README.md

 ### Deploy Keys with AWS

-0. Log into root user
+1. Log into root user `sudo su`

-`sudo su`

-1. Run `ssh-keygen` to generate a key.
+2. Run `ssh-keygen` to generate a key.

-    a.
-If a key already exists you can check with `ls -al ~/.ssh`
+    1. If a key already exists you can check with `ls -al ~/.ssh`
-    b.
-Leave blank for name and passphrase.
+    2. Leave blank for name and passphrase.
 The name will default to id_rsa.
-    c.
-If wanting to use an SSH agent:
+    3. If wanting to use an SSH agent:

-        i.
-Generate an agent id:

-        `eval $(ssh-agent -s)`
+        1. Generate an agent id: `eval $(ssh-agent -s)`

-        ii.
-Add the private key to the ssh-agent
+        2. Add the private key to the ssh-agent `ssh-add ~/.ssh/<private_key_name>`

-        `ssh-add ~/.ssh/<private_key_name>`

-2. Print the `ssh-keygen -y -f ~/.ssh/id_rsa` and copy.
+3. Print the `ssh-keygen -y -f ~/.ssh/id_rsa` and copy.

-    a.
-If you highlight the text with RMB in PuTTY it will automatically copy.
+    1. If you highlight the text with RMB in PuTTY it will automatically copy.

-3. Paste this key into the repo's deploy keys.
+4. Paste this key into the repo's deploy keys.
-4. Test connection to github `ssh -T git@github.com`
+5. Test connection to github `ssh -T git@github.com`

-    a.
-If successful what should be displayed is
+    1. If successful what should be displayed is
     ```bash
     Hi {username/repo} You\'ve successfully authenticated, but GitHub does not provide shell access.
     ```

-5. Try interacting with the repo!
+6. Try interacting with the repo!
-    a. clone
+    1. clone
-    b. push
+    2. push
-    c. pull
+    3. pull

 ## Using GitHub Desktop